 Why You Can’t Lethally Overdose on Marijuana

-In the history of marijuana consumption, no one has ever had a toxic overdose that led to death.
+In the history of marijuana consumption, there has not been a reported toxic overdose that led to death.
 However, this does not mean that weed is harmless either.
-Although it is impossible to fatally use weed, the over-consumption of marijuana can lead to severe sickness and side effects.
+The over-consumption of marijuana can lead to severe sickness and side effects.

-The main reason you cannot fatally overdose on marijuana is that the THC and other cannabinoids in cannabis are absorbed primarily through cannabinoid receptors in our body.
+The main reason for the lack of fatalities due to an overdose on marijuana is that the THC and other cannabinoids in cannabis are absorbed primarily through cannabinoid receptors in our body.
 These cannabinoid receptors are not located in the brainstem areas that are in charge of functions like breathing.
 Therefore, lethal overdoses are very unlikely.
 However, cannabinoid receptors are present in the rest of the body and can cause adverse effects, which we will discuss further in later sections.

 Although marijuana does not directly correlate to lethal harm, people can and do injure themselves from the side effects of marijuana.
 The primary culprits include impaired judgment, perception, and coordination, both mentally and physiologically.
 High THC levels can intoxicate the user and lead him into unsafe situations.
 Weed, therefore, is not life-threatening or dangerous in and of itself but, in combination with other factors, it can become lethal.